HOW TO REOPEN A CLOSED OJCC CASE IN FLORIDA

 Why Legal Representation Makes a Difference

-Reopening a workers’ comp case is more than just paperwork, it’s a legal strategy.
-Insurance carriers and employers often have attorneys reviewing claims.
+Reopening a workers’ comp case usually involves more than just paperwork; it often comes with a legal strategy.
+Insurance carriers and employers often have attorneys reviewing claims and preparing defenses.
 Without representation, you may be at a disadvantage.
 An experienced workers' comp attorney ensures:

-- Your reopening petition meets all legal and procedural requirements
+- Your petition for benefits meets all legal and procedural requirements

-- All supporting documents are properly prepared and submitted
+- All supporting documents are properly prepared attached and submitted

 - You meet important filing deadlines and protect your legal rights

-The legal team at Vassallo, Bilotta & Davis has decades of experience handling OJCC proceedings throughout Palm Beach and Martin counties.
-We understand the nuances of these cases and know how to build strong reopening petitions.
+The legal team at Vassallo, Bilotta & Davis has decades of experience handling OJCC worker's compensation proceedings throughout Palm Beach and Martin counties.
+We understand the nuances of these work comp cases and know how and when to file petitions.

 Common Mistakes to Avoid